thirdweb-dev/engine/README.md

 yarn
 ```

-Check the [How to install required packages](./.github/installations.md) guide for more details.

 ### Run:

 ```
 yarn dev
 ```

-This command runs the server, worker and postgres, for fine grained control you can use:
+This command runs the server, worker and sets up a postgres db, for fine grained control you can use these individually:

 ```
 yarn dev:server